tavakoli-m/FastResponse/README.md

 ### laravel <= 10

-you shuold add provider in `config/app.php`
+you should add provider in `config/app.php`

 ### laravel >= 11

-you shuold add provider in `bootstrap/providers.php`
+you should add provider in `bootstrap/providers.php`

 ## Usage Fast Response